-UK says PM's adviser did not break lockdown rules with 400 km drive
+UK PM Johnson resists calls to sack Cummings over 400 km lockdown drive

 One of Johnson’s most senior ministers, Michael Gove, said of the situation: “Caring for your wife and child is not a crime.”

-But opposition parties called for Johnson to sack Cummings.
+But opposition parties called for Johnson to sack Cummings and said the lockdown rules made clear that those with suspected COVID-19 symptoms should isolate with their whole household.

-“Dominic Cummings should have done the right thing, he should have resigned but now that he hasn’t, Boris Johnson must show leadership and he must remove him from office immediately,” the Scottish National Party’s parliamentary leader, Ian Blackford, said.
+“The prime minister’s chief adviser appears to believe that it is one rule for him and another for the British people,” the Labour Party said.
+“We are still unclear who knew about this decision and when, whether this was sanctioned by the prime minister.”

-The Labour Party said there should not be one rule for politicians and another rule for the British people.
-The Liberal Democrats said that if Cummings broke the guidelines, he should resign.
+Just a few days before Cummings’ journey, Johnson imposed a lockdown in the United Kingdom and asked people to stay at home.
+He said on March 23 that people “should not be meeting family members who do not live in your home.”

 Other prominent figures have resigned after having broken lockdown rules.

-Epidemiologist Neil Ferguson quit as a member of the UK goverment’s scientific advisory group after was visited at home by his girlfriend.
-Scotland’s chief medical officer, Catherine Calderwood, also stepped down after she was caught making two trips to her second home.
+Epidemiologist Neil Ferguson quit as a member of the government’s scientific advisory group after was visited at home by his girlfriend.
+Scotland’s chief medical officer, Catherine Calderwood, stepped down after she was caught making two trips to her second home.

 Reporting by Guy Faulconbridge; Editing by Angus MacSwan and John Stonestreet